pbugnion/pascalbugnion.net/src/note-content/trust.md

 ## How can I use this?

 Trust issues are hard to talk about, because trust is so associated with vulnerability.
-Thinking about trust issues in terms of ability, benevolence, and integrity helped me identify and talk about problematic behaviours in a more constructive way.
+I have found that having a mental model of trust and a vocabulary to talk about my problems trusting a colleague help engage with trust issues in a more constructive way.

-TODO: something about self-reinforcement?
+[^1]: Mayer, Roger C., James H. Davis, and F. David Schoorman.
+‘An Integrative Model of Organizational Trust’.
+The Academy of Management Review 20, no. 3 (July 1995): 709. https://doi.org/10.2307/258792.

-[^1]: Trust between two individuals.
+[^2]: Trust between two individuals.
 Trust between individuals and groups, such as between a team lead and the team as a whole, are more complicated
-[^2]: ref to paper?